Entry Inhibitors for HIV

 How It Works

 When HIV invades your body, the virus attaches to the outside of a CD4+ cell (a type of white blood cell) where it joins (fuses) with the cell and then multiplies.
-Fusion and entry inhibitors prevent fusion between the virus and the cell from occurring and prevent the virus from entering the cell.
-So HIV is unable to infect the cell and multiply.
+Entry inhibitors prevent fusion between the virus and the cell from occurring and prevent the virus from entering the cell.
+So HIV is not able to infect the cell and multiply.

 Why It Is Used